microsoft/VSSDK-Extensibility-Samples/AsyncPackageMigration/README.md

 **Secondly** the `ProvideAutoload` attribute has `PackageAutoLoadFlags.BackgroundLoad` set to indicate that the package should be loaded in the background for the specified UI Context.

-**And thirdly**, we switch to the UI thread before initializing the *MyCommand* since some service calls still require to run on the UI thread.
+**And thirdly**, we switch to the UI thread before initializing the *MyCommand* since some service calls still require running on the UI thread.

 ## Points of interest

-1. Even if switching to the main thread is the first thing you do in the `InitializeAsync` method, the package is still loaded in a way that makes VS more responsive.
+1. Even if the first thing you do is switching to the main thread in the `InitializeAsync` method, the package is still loaded in a way that makes VS more responsive.

 2. As a rule of thumb, do as much work as possible before switching to the main thread.